-SO-SOFT-SO.
-BEAUTIFUL
+SO-SOFT-SO- BEAUTIFUL

-MEMBERS OF THE EXECUTIVE COMMITTEE of the Mohair Council of America on a survey trip to the New York marks Council of America on a survey trip to the New York market to appraise the 1975-"76 advertising and promotion program of mohair get first hand facts from Paul Honig, president, Anglo Fabrics, nationally known woolen and Mohair mills, guest speaker.
+MEMBERS OF THE EXECUTIVE COMMITTEE of the Mohair Council of America on a survey trip to the New York market to appraise the 1975-'76 advertising and promotion program of mohair get first hand facts from Paul Honig, president, Anglo Fabrics, nationally known woolen and Mohair mills.

 Mrs. Black reported a crusade total as of April 28 for 1974-75 as \$6,318,00 and a successful sale at the Thrift Shop Monday afternoon.

-Total for the year will be amounced after August 31.
+Total for the year will be announced after August 31.